kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		print(index);
 	}
 	```
-	- if the `increment()` happens in thread T1 and `print()` happens in thread T2, then there is no synchronization or volatility, so it's hard to say what the value of index would be as the `print()` of index varialble is not bound to the last write operation in `increment()`
+	- if the `increment()` happens in thread T1 and `print()` happens in thread T2, then there is no synchronization or volatility, so it's hard to say what the value of index would be because the `print()` of index varialble is not bound to the last write operation in `increment()`
 - Example 2:
 	```
 	int index;